xperimental/goecho/README.md

 go get github.com/xperimental/goecho
 ```

-If you want to build the Docker image instead, then just download the sources (`go get -d`) and then run the provided script:
+If you want to build the Docker image instead, download the sources (`go get -d`) and run the provided script:

 ```bash
 ./build.sh